Am I an Alcoholic?

 Alcohol use disorder affects a person’s physical body in addition to their mental health.
 Physical signs that someone is an alcoholic can include:

-Amenities at The Recovery Village Columbus include:
+Overcome Alcohol Addiction At The Recovery Village Columbus

 - National Institute on Alcohol Abuse and Alcoholism.
 “Understanding Alcohol Use Disorder.”
 April 2021.
 Accessed April 28, 2022.

 - American Psychological Association.
 “Understanding alcohol use disorders and their treatment.”
 2012.
 Accessed April 30, 2022.